talicopanda/social-media-influence-analysis/README.md

 In our context, the uncertainty comes into play with content demand.
 Naturally, any user wants to have their content seen by as many other users as possible.
 More importantly, as a core node, your broadcasting power is directly impacted by the interest of the community.
 Hence, we infer that the content consumers as a whole have an influence over the core node based on their interests (the tweets they decide do retweet).
-In the same fashion, the core node serves as an aggregation of the community's demand and, in the same fashion, content producers are interested in posting content that will be broadcasted by the core node.
+Moreover, the core node serves as an aggregation of the community's demand and, in the same fashion, content producers are interested in posting content that will be broadcasted by the core node.
-Therefore there exists yet another influence relationship of the core node over the content producer.
+Therefore, there exists yet another influence relationship of the core node over the content producer.

 ## Demand & Supply

-To be explicit on what we refer to from now onwards, we define four entities:
+To be explicit on what we refer to as demand and supply from now onwards, we define four distinct entities:

 1. the demand from a user: the content that they retweet
 2. the supply of a user: the content that they tweet about
 3. the demand of a user: the aggregation of demand from other users on this user's supply (what is demanded of that user)
 4. the supply to a user: the aggreation of supplies of their followings (what is supplied to the user)

 However, when we say demand and supply, we refer to entities 1 and 2 above unless otherwise noted.

 Additionally, we have that demand and supplies can also be aggregated to more than one user.

 ## Hypothesis